-Acquire the latest Perforce Helix binaries to stage them for upgrade using the get_helix_binaries.sh script.
+Acquire the latest Perforce Helix binaries to stage them for upgrade using the Section 8.2.1, "get helix binaries.sh" script.

 If you have multiple server machines with SDP, staging can be done with this script on one machine first, and then the /hxdepots/sdp/helix_binaries folder can be rsync'd to other machines.